Frequently Asked Questions: DBT

 CBT and DBT therapists do not think that clients can be helped through insightful discussions, although insight can be helpful at times.
-Learning new behaviors is critical in DBT and is a focus in every individual session, skills group or phone call (for coaching).
-“Behavior” refers to anything a person thinks, feels, or does.
-Cognitive behavioral therapy uses a wide variety of techniques to help people change behaviors that inhibit a “life worth living.”
+Learning new behaviours is critical in DBT and is a focus in every individual session, skills group, or phone call (for coaching).
+“Behaviour” refers to anything a person thinks, feels, or does.
+Cognitive behavioural therapy uses a wide variety of techniques to help people change behaviours that inhibit a “life worth living.”
 In DBT, as in CBT, clients are asked to change.
-Clients track and record their problem behaviors with a weekly diary card.
-They also attend skills groups, complete homework assignments and role-play new ways of interacting with people when in session with their therapist.
-In addition, clients work with their therapist to identify how they are rewarded for maladaptive behavior or punished for adaptive behavior.
-They expose themselves to feelings, thoughts or situations that they feared and avoided, and they change self-destructive ways of thinking.
+Clients track and record their problem behaviours with a weekly diary card.
+They also attend skills groups, complete homework assignments, and role-play new ways of interacting with people when in session with their therapist.
+In addition, clients work with their therapist to identify how they are rewarded for maladaptive behaviour or punished for adaptive behaviour.
+They expose themselves to feelings, thoughts, or situations that they feared and avoided, and they change self-destructive ways of thinking.
 What we have just described in layman’s terms are the four main change strategies: Skills Training, Exposure Therapy, Cognitive Therapy, and Contingency Management.

-A great book on one main technique in behavior therapy – contingency management – is Karen Pryor’s Don’t Shoot the Dog (Bantam Books).
+A great book on one main technique in behaviour therapy – contingency management – is Karen Pryor’s Don’t Shoot the Dog (Bantam Books).
 Karen Pryor is a dolphin trainer who opened Hawaii’s first ocean park.
 The principles an animal behaviorist like Pryor uses to teach animals are the same principles we can use with ourselves to change ourselves and make our relationships better.
-Karen Pryor’s book is fun, humane, and
+Karen Pryor’s book is fun, humane, and easy to understand.

-easy to understand.
-Contrary to popular belief, behavior therapy is not cold and technical.
+Contrary to popular belief, behaviour therapy is not cold and technical.
 Rather, at its best, it is about learning to change while treating ourselves and each other with respect and kindness.
-If you read this book (and it can be read in an evening), you’ll know a lot more about how one of the main strategies cognitive behavioral therapy works.
+If you read this book (and it can be read in an evening), you’ll know a lot more about how one of the main strategies of cognitive behavioural therapy works.
 You can also take a lot of the techniques and apply them to your life at home, work, or school.

 2) Validation (Acceptance)

-As we noted in the above paragraphs, cognitive behavioral therapy techniques were not enough to help clients who were suicidal and chronically self-harming in the context of Borderline Personality Disorder (BPD).
-It’s not that the techniques were ineffective; it’s just that as stand-alone interventions, they caused clients a great deal of distress.
+As we noted in the above paragraphs, cognitive behavioural therapy techniques were not enough to help clients who were suicidal and chronically self-harming in the context of Borderline Personality Disorder (BPD).
+This is not to say that the techniques were ineffective, but rather, that as stand-alone interventions, they caused clients a great deal of distress.
 Clients found the pushing for change invalidating.
-In a simple example, it’s as if therapists were saying to someone with severe burns on the soles of their feet, “just keep walking and your feet will get stronger…try not to think about the pain,” though each step was excruciatingly painful, and the patient was depressed and had no experience with keeping her mind off severe pain.
+In a simple example, it’s as if therapists were saying to someone with severe burns on the soles of their feet, “just keep walking and your feet will get stronger…try not to think about the pain,” though each step was excruciatingly painful, and the patient was depressed and had no experience with keeping their mind off severe pain.

-There are four skills modules all together - two emphasize change and two emphasize acceptance.
-For example, it is extremely important that clients who self-harm learn to accept the experience of pain instead of turning to self-destructive behavior to solve their problems.
+There are four skills modules altogether.
+Two emphasize change and two emphasize acceptance.
+For example, it is extremely important that clients who self-harm learn to accept the experience of pain instead of turning to self-destructive behaviour to solve their problems.
 Likewise, clients who cut themselves, binge and purge, abuse alcohol and drugs, dissociate, etc., must learn to simply “be with” reality, as painful as it may be at any given moment, in order to learn that they “can stand it.”
 DBT teaches a host of skills so that clients can learn to stand still instead of running away.
 DBT also teaches clients how to work to understand why their lives are so hard.

 Suggested DBT Reading

 Linehan, M.M.
 (1993a).
 Cognitive behavioral therapy for Borderline Personality Disorder.
 New York: Guilford Press.
 This is the published treatment manual for the entire treatment.
-Many lay-people say this is a difficult read, though very helpful.
+Many laypeople say this is a difficult read, although very helpful.
 For that reason, many start by reading the skills manual listed next.

 Linehan, M. M. (1993b).
 Skills Training Manual for Treating Borderline Personality Disorder.
 New York: Guilford Press.
 This manual gives an excellent overview of DBT and the skills-training in the program.